apache/teaclave-trustzone-sdk/cargo-optee/README.md

 #### Development/Emulation Environment

 For development and emulation, developers would like to build the one project and deploy to a target filesystem (e.g. QEMU shared folder) quickly.
 Frequent builds and quick rebuilds are common.

+**Using CLI arguments:**
 ```bash
 # 1. Create new project (future)
 cargo-optee new my_app